LatamLink/latamlink.io/docs/hello-world.md

 More information [about private keys](private-keys.md)

 ## Acquire RAM resource
 Once you have the account on LatamLink Testnet, we can use the Faucet to receive dummy tokens for free, that in this case will be EOS, necessary to use network resources (as long as we have participation on that network).
-The sense of that is, for the contract, we will be requiring to acquire RAM resources of the block producers, for which that we will need these EOS that were just sent to us.
+The sense of that is, for the contract, we will be requiring to acquire RAM resources of the validator nodes, for which that we will need these EOS that were just sent to us.

 With this command, we can check the EOS quantity we have in this account (which in this case are 100 EOS), as well as the RAM resource, which at this moment is 5.366 KiB.